11 Gross-Sounding Words Everyone Hates To Hear, According To Science

 "Curd" was another one high up on the Winq list.
 It definitely doesn't sound cute, but it does have a delightfully cheesy association.
 While that's often a great thing, something about the way "curd" sounds ruins any positive connotations.

-Topping O'Brien's list is "pulp," which he called his "least favorite word in the history of words."
+Topping O'Brien's list for Cracked is "pulp," which he called his "least favorite word in the history of words."
 I figure it's a good one to end this list, since it represents what ruins orange juice (imho), and it sounds gross.
 There's something about that "ulp" part that sounds a bit like you're burping.
 It just doesn't feel, or sound, nice to say.